Ibatic/create_fly_power_loader/README.md

 Adds mechanical chunk loaders for Create Fly:
 - Andesite Chunk Loader (single chunk, static or contraption-mounted).
 - Brass Chunk Loader (configurable radius via block slider, works while attached to trains or train stations).
-- Both loaders are powered by capturing a Ghast inside them.
+- Both loaders are powered by capturing a Ghast inside them and by required RPM (Rotations Per Minute).

 ### Credits
 All credit for the original design and content goes to [hlysine](https://github.com/hlysine).